carmenbianca/report-liferay/report.md

 Hugo said that if it takes a couple of days, that's fine.
 However, he said that his job is not in a customer-facing context, so the answer might be different for someone else.

-### Interview with Peter Yoo

-TODO description of Peter

-#### How much CPU time is a licensing solution entitled to?
-Real time? {-}

-Peter Yoo said that there is no specific limit on CPU time, but that Liferay is always looking to run as quickly as possible.
-Especially if a test is run very quickly, even a little bit adds up.

-Therefore, Peter Yoo suggested an upper bound along the lines of five minutes.

-#### How often can/should the licensing solution run?
-When (in the development process) should it run? {-}

-Peter Yoo suggested that Matija might be able to answer this.
-Ideally it would be run as part of every pull request.
-The rationale for this is that the pull request is the soonest intervention moment.

-Matija can answer this?
-Ideally as part of every PR.
-Soonest intervention moment is PR.

-#### If problems are detected, is it possible to do automated interaction with the ticket system?
-Would manual interaction be preferable? {-}

-This is not currently done anywhere in Liferay, but it might be possible.
-Typically the extent of the current integration is an e-mail or Slack notification.

-Implementing this is not a must.

-#### When a REUSE check fails, should the entire test fail? {-}

-Peter had a simple answer to this: Yes.

-The entire test also fails when there is a single formatting error spotted by Source Formatter, so this is not out of the ordinary.

-#### What language or framework ought to be used for a solution? {-}

-According to Peter, the most likely candidate is Bash, Ant, Java, or some combination of those.
-Ant is specifically mentioned because all of the testing scaffolding is implemented in Ant instead of Jenkins.

-A proof-of-concept in another language would be fine, but not preferable from Liferay's point of view.

-#### Can a CI step make calls to a third-party internet API?
-Does this violate reproducibility? {-}

-Peter said that this is possible, but Liferay tries to avoid making too many API calls.
-Otherwise certain services might be overwhelmed by the traffic coming from Liferay's employees and CI system.

 ### Interview with Matija Šuklje